 Recognizing that you need help is an act of profound courage.

 It’s common to minimize your trauma, thinking, “it wasn’t that bad,” or believing you should simply “get over it” by yourself.
-However, if the effects of trauma are disrupting your daily life—hindering your work, relationships, sleep, or ability to feel happiness—it is a sign that you need to reach out for support.
+However, if the effects of trauma exposure are disrupting your daily life, hindering your work, relationships, sleep, or ability to feel happiness, it is a sign that you need to reach out for support.
+Trauma can profoundly impact survivors’ physical, emotional, and behavioral health.
 You are not meant to bear the burden of these experiences alone.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) defines TIC as focusing on holistic understanding rather than just symptom treatment, and trauma-informed care requires an active, ongoing commitment from all members of an organization to maintain a basic understanding of trauma.

 At Kinder in the Keys, we specialize in helping women navigate the complex waters of trauma and recovery.
 We offer a safe harbor where you can unpack your burden at your own pace.
-We are here to validate your pain, support your journey, and guide you back to yourself.
+Our mental health providers and clinical team are trained to understand how prior traumatic experiences shape your present-day struggles, and we use that understanding to guide every element of your care.

 If you are ready to move from surviving to thriving, we are here to walk that path with you.
 Healing is possible, and it begins with being understood.